lukesherwood/beerfinda/README.md

 Todo:

+- add current search term to display in search component if set by query
 - add banner to id pages
 - extract beer state to own store
-- add current search term to display in search component if set by query
 - beer search/pages a tiny bit wonky?? it kinda gets stuck loading
 - convert create url to query builder
 - add hint to next for register to suggest click save if disabled
 - image error handler not working at all
 - setup notifications and add to user sign in/out etc
-- make registerUser route private, has to have made profile first.
 - fix this.$refs.img error?